ikerbenidorm/ikerbenidorm/README.md

 A significant aspect of my research involves conducting simulations to assess the effectiveness of FAQUAD across various quantum computing scenarios.
 Through these simulations, I have been able to compare FAQUAD's performance with alternative protocols, gaining insights into its strengths, weaknesses, and possible areas for enhancement.

+In parallel, I am currently exploring the frontier of **topological quantum matter**.
+My interests in this domain include **topological insulators** - materials whose bulk is insulating but whose surface hosts topologically protected conducting states - and **topological superconductors**, which can harbor exotic **Majorana zero modes** at their boundaries.
+These Majorana quasiparticles are self-conjugate fermionic excitations whose non-Abelian braiding statistics make them highly appealing for realizing fault-tolerant **topological qubits**, potentially offering a path toward intrinsically error-protected quantum computation.

 ### Biography

 I graduated in 2025 with a Bachelor's degree in Physics with honors in Introduction to Financial Markets and Operations, and Econophysics at the University of the Balearic Islands ([UIB](https://www.uib.eu/)).
 My academic journey has been marked by a keen interest in the intersection of physics and economics, exploring the dynamics of complex systems and their applications in financial markets.